AviatrixSystems/Docs/HowTos/checkpoint_bootstrap_azure.rst

 This document applies to both AWS and Azure.

-Using bootstrap option significantly simplifies Check Point Security Gateway initial configuration setup.
+Using the bootstrap option significantly simplifies Check Point Security Gateway initial configuration setup.

 In this document, we provide a basic bootstrap example for Check Point.
 Bootstrap Configuration can be a vendor specific script or configuration.